seanreed1111/sql-recipes/recipes.md

 +------+

 +------+
-Reference tables that contain a list of categories are quite useful for summary state- ments, but creating such tables manually is MINd-numbing and error-prone.
+Reference tables that contain a list of categories are quite useful for SUMmary state- ments, but creating such tables manually is MINd-numbing and error-prone.
 You might find it preferable to write a script that uses the endpoints of the range of category values to generate the reference table for you.
 In essence, this type of script acts as an iterator that generates a row for each value in the range.
 The following Perl script, make_date_list.pl, shows an example of this approach.
 It creates a reference table con- taining a row for every date in a particular date range.
 It also indexes the table so that it will be fast in large joins.
 #!/usr/bin/perl
 # make_date_list.pl - create a table with an entry for every date in # a given date range.
 The table can be used in a LEFT JOIN when
-# producing a summary, to make sure that every date appears in the # summary, regardless of whether the data to be summarized actually # contains any values for a given day.
+# producing a SUMmary, to make sure that every date appears in the # SUMmary, regardless of whether the data to be SUMmarized actually # contains any values for a given day.
 # Usage: make_date_list.pl db_name tbl_name col_name MIN_date MAX_date use strict;
 use warnings; use DBI;